-Phillip Bethancourt is Executive Vice President of the ERLC.
-He leads the ERLC team to develop innovative strategies to equip churches to address the key moral and ethical issues of the day.
-He completed an MDiv and PhD in Systematic Theology at Southern after attending Texas A&M University.
-Phillip and his wife, Cami, have been married since 2005, and have four boys.
+Daniel Patterson is Executive Vice President of the ERLC.
+In this role, he serves as the ERLC’s chief operating officer and leads the team to develop and drive innovative strategies to equip churches and address the key moral and ethical issues of the day.
+He holds a Ph.D. in Systematic Theology from the Southern Baptist Theological Seminary.
+He and has wife Molly have been married since 2010, and together they have three children.

 Travis Wussow serves as the Vice President for Public Policy and General Counsel.
 Travis led the ERLC’s first international office located in the Middle East prior to joining the Washington DC office.
 He received a B.B.A. in Finance from The University of Texas at Austin and a J.D. from The University of Texas School of Law.
 He and his wife, Katie, have two daughters.

 Elizabeth Graham serves as Vice President of Operations and Life Initiatives for the ERLC.
 She provides leadership, guidance and strategy for life and women’s initiatives and provides oversight to other strategic projects as needed.
 Additionally, she directs the leadership, management and operations for all ERLC events.
 Elizabeth is a graduate of the University of Tennessee and Southeastern Baptist Theological Seminary.
 She is married to Richmond, and they have a son and a daughter.

 Elizabeth Bristow serves as the Press Secretary.
 Elizabeth oversees press and media operations for the organization.
 Elizabeth received a B.A. in Public Relations and Marketing from Union University in 2010.
 She and her husband reside in Texas and are blessed with two beautiful children.